SB-164

 Plain Language

-When an AI-based algorithm is used in a decision to deny, delay, or modify covered health care services, the health plan issuer must provide a plain language explanation of the rationale behind the decision.
-This applies to every adverse determination involving AI — not only denials, but also delays and modifications.
-The explanation must accompany the decision, meaning it must be provided to the affected person at or near the time of the determination.
+When a health plan issuer uses an AI-based algorithm in a decision to deny, delay, or modify covered health care services, the issuer must provide a plain language explanation of the rationale behind the decision.
+This applies to every such adverse determination — not just on request.
+The explanation must accompany the decision itself, ensuring patients and providers understand the reasoning at the time they receive the adverse action.

 Statutory Text